 In terms of crime and safety from criminals on Bournemouth beach, there isn’t too much to worry about.
 The beach attracts families, both local and visiting on holiday, to the area.
 Therefore, the area doesn’t pose that much danger in that respect.
 Beaches in general though can become dangerous at nighttime, with criminal damage and drunken behaviour occurring in the general area around beaches, so that may be something to watch out for.

 Safety at the beach due to natural hazards is a big hazard for families and adults looking to stay safe.
 The sea can be dangerous to be around, so it is recommended to check out local advice such as beach safety in Bournemouth sites to ensure you know how to keep safe.

-Bournemouth’s crime rate isn’t overly high, however it’s not particularly good either.
+A common question asked is “does Bournemouth have a high crime rate?”.
+Overall, Bournemouth’s crime rate isn’t overly high, however, it’s not particularly good either.
 The increase in crime over the past 3 years is labeled as high by Numbeo, with a rating of 67.40 on their crime index.
 This shows a worrying trend that crime in the area could be on the rise for some time more.

 The highest reported crime during March 2021 was anti-social behaviour crimes, with 265 cases reported in that time.
 Violence and sexual offences came in the second spot with 131 cases.
 These figures come from Police UK.

 Plumplot ranks Bournemouth as the 33rd lowest area in the UK (between April 2020-march 2021) for violent crime rate out of 99 England and Wales’ postcode areas.
 This shows that Bournemouth, compared to other areas in England and Wales, has a rather low violent crime rate in comparison.
 Also, out of the national average for violent crime statistics, Bournemouth is only 90% of that national average, giving the area a good ranking in terms of violent crime.